saikurelli/saikurelli/README.md

 👀
-I’m interested in ... gaining more experience in Frontend but love to work on Backend still.
+I’m interested in ... gaining more experience in Frontend in languages like Swift and React Native but love to work on Backend and experiment with CockroachDB.

 🌱
 I’m currently learning ...
-Clojure and Functional Programming
+Wireshark and Swift

 🤘
 I'm an active member of Texas ACM, UT's chapter of ACM, and serve as the Finance VP.
 I also am a TA for CS 303E.
 You'll probably see me around the GDC, so feel free to say hi!